-The Study gathers empirical evidence on social and emotional skills of school-aged children.
+The Survey gathers empirical evidence on social and emotional skills of school-aged children.
 It aims to provide relevant information for policy makers and educators about the conditions and practices that foster or hinder students’ social and emotional skills development in different contexts.
-The Study does this by validly and reliably assessing a broad set of social and emotional skills, and by collecting a comprehensive set of information on students’ environment in school, within their family and community.
+The Survey does this by assessing a broad set of social and emotional skills, and by collecting a comprehensive set of information on students’ environment in school, within their family and community.

-The Study’s general analytical approach aims to simplify complex interactions between a range of skills, contextual factors and life-outcomes, addressing two topics of interest to policy makers.
+The Survey’s general analytical approach aims to simplify complex interactions between a range of skills, contextual factors and life-outcomes, addressing two topics of interest to policy makers.

 ► Which contextual factors promote or hinder skill development?

-► How do family characteristics and activities that influence social and emotional skills in other participating jurisdictions differ from the characteristics found at my site?
+► How do family characteristics and activities that influence social and emotional skills in other participating cities/countries differ from the characteristics found at my city/country?

-► Which aspects of school environment are found to consistently influence skill development across all sites?
-How do these findings compare to those found in my jurisdiction?
+► Which aspects of school environment are found to consistently influence skill development across all cities/countries?
+How do these findings compare to those found in my city/country?

 ► How do school policies promoting students’ social and emotional skills development translate into students acquiring those skills?

-► How do peer and community networks affect skill development across different sites?
-How does it compare with the situation in my city?
+► How do peer and community networks affect skill development across different cities/country?
+How does it compare with the situation in my city/country?

 ► What role does school climate (as measured by frequency of bullying, promoting collaboration, etc.) play in social and emotional skills development?